Who Is Your Ultimate Prayer Partner? Part 2

 We ask all this in the name of Jesus Christ, our Savior.
 Amen.

-[If your husband is not receptive to praying with you]: Lord, please direct me to faithful believers who trust in Your power and will partner with me confidentially in prayer as I seek to have children.
+Lord, please direct me to faithful believers who trust in Your power and will partner with me confidentially in prayer as I seek to have children.
 Prompt me to discern Your will of who to ask among my parents, siblings, close friends, Bible study, Christian infertility support group, the prayer team at church or another local church or group.
 Hear my call for support that brings glory to Your name.

 I humble myself before You—lift me up.
 (James 4:10) I confess my sins and pray that I may be healed and have children.
 (James 5:16) Make me aware of anything in my life and marriage that is not of You.
 Help me to know You better and take time to listen for Your direction.